 An organic chemist who pioneered the use of NMR spectroscopy to map the invisible world of molecules and their reactions.

-John D. Roberts was a central figure in the transformation of organic chemistry from a largely descriptive science into a rigorous, mechanistic one grounded in physical principles.
-Working at the California Institute of Technology, he became a master at employing new physical tools, most notably nuclear magnetic resonance (NMR) spectroscopy, to solve chemical puzzles.
-He didn't just use the technology; he helped chemists understand what the complex signals meant, authoring a seminal textbook on NMR that trained a generation.
-His research provided definitive evidence for reaction intermediates like benzyne and non-classical carbocations, concepts that were once controversial.
-Roberts was also a dedicated educator and administrator, known for his clear writing and commitment to modernizing chemistry curricula, ensuring that theoretical insight and instrumental analysis became standard training for every aspiring chemist.
+John D. Roberts helped transform organic chemistry from a descriptive science into a rigorous, mechanistic one grounded in physical principles.
+Working at the California Institute of Technology, he employed nuclear magnetic resonance (NMR) spectroscopy to solve chemical puzzles.
+He authored a seminal textbook on NMR that trained a generation of chemists to understand complex signals.
+His research provided definitive evidence for reaction intermediates like benzyne and non-classical carbocations, concepts once controversial.
+Roberts was also a dedicated educator and administrator, committed to modernizing chemistry curricula.
+He ensured that theoretical insight and instrumental analysis became standard training for every aspiring chemist.

 1901–1927